vitay/academic-kickstart/content/author/admin/_index.md

 +++

-I am researcher and lecturer at the [TU Chemnitz](http://www.tu-chemnitz.de/), in the lab of [Artificial Intelligence](http://www.tu-chemnitz.de/informatik/KI/) of the Faculty of Computer Science.
+I am researcher and lecturer at the [TU Chemnitz](http://www.tu-chemnitz.de/), in the lab of [Artificial Intelligence](http://www.tu-chemnitz.de/informatik/KI/) of the Department of Computer Science.

 I was previously postdoc in the [Psychology Department](http://www.uni-muenster.de/Psychologie/) of the University of Münster (Germany), under the supervision of Prof. Dr. Fred Hamker and a PhD student at [Inria](http://www.inria.fr/) Nancy (France), in the Cortex lab headed by Dr. Frédéric Alexandre.